-Local Authority and other agencies in the event of an allegation being made against the headteacher.
+The CEO is responsible for liaising with the Local Authority and other agencies in the event of an allegation being made against the headteacher.

-The governing body also identifies a named governor to take leadership responsibility for the school's safeguarding arrangements.
-That governor will maintain regular contact with the DSL and will ensure that the governing body receives regular reports about safeguarding activity at the school.
+The Local Academy Board also identifies a named governor to take leadership responsibility for the school's safeguarding arrangements.
+That governor will maintain regular contact with the DSL and will ensure that the Local Academy Board receives regular reports (termly) about safeguarding activity at the school.

-It is the responsibility of the governing body to ensure that the school's safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the Local Authority, local safeguarding partnership and national guidance.
+It is the responsibility of the Head of School Support to ensure that the school's safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the Local Authority, local safeguarding partnership and national guidance.